davisilva169/Leading-Particles-and-Muon-Puzzle/README.md

 This project specifically examines:
 * The role of **leading particle energy fractions** in air shower development.
-* The impact of the $R$ ratio (the energy ratio between neutral pions and other hadrons).
 * Sensitivity of muon multiplicity at ground level to changes in early-stage hadronic interactions.

 ## 🚀 Features